Retiring in Greece: a complete guide to living your best life in the Mediterranean

 Crete Island

-Home to over 630,000 people, Crete blends rugged nature with rich Minoan history.
+Home to over 630,000 people, Crete blends a rugged nature with rich Minoan history.
 It offers mild winters, thriving agriculture, and scenic coastal towns.

 Crete Island, Greece.
 PHOTO CREDIT: PIXABAY